digitaldan/openhab2-addons-archived/bundles/org.openhab.binding.qolsysiq/README.md

 # Qolsys IQ Binding

 This binding directly controls a [Qolsys IQ](https://qolsys.com/security/) security panel.
-This allows both local monitoring of alarms and zone status as well as arming, disarming and triggering alarms.
+This allows for local monitoring of alarm and zone statuses as well as arming, disarming and triggering alarms.

 ![Qolsys IQ 4](doc/qolsysiq4.png)